EMU-Compsci-Discord/CompsciBot/README.md

 ### Prior Knowledge:

 This tutorial assumes you have a basic understanding of GitHub,  and python.
-It also assumes you have git and python installed on your computer.
+It also assumes you have git, python, and pip package manager installed on your computer.

 If you do not have this skill yet, we recommend you check out: